umich-brcf-bioinf/workshop-intro-single-cell/source/workshop_intro.md

 ## Acknowledgements

 * Sections of the workshop were extended/adapted from or inspired by sources below.
-These and other specific references are cited in the __References__ section of each lesson.
+These and other specific references are cited throughout the text and/or inthe __References__ section of each lesson.
   * [Harvard Chan Bioinformatics Core Single-cell RNA-seq data analysis workshop](https://hbctraining.github.io/scRNA-seq_online/)
   * [Orchestrating Single-Cell Analysis with Bioconductor](https://bioconductor.org/books/3.15/OSCA/)
   * [Satija lab @ New York Genome Center](https://satijalab.org/)